Aaronxvc/PKMSSpaceGenie/README.md

 # GEN-I-E

-GEN-I-E is a powerful web-based Personal Knowledge Management System (PKMS) designed to help users effectively manage, organize, and retrieve their personal and professional knowledge.
-The system supports a variety of data types, including text, code snippets, PDFs, images, and videos, with dynamic search functionality to quickly find and access stored content.
+GEN-I-E is a web-based Personal Knowledge Management System (PKMS) designed to help users manage various types of data, including code snippets, research papers, PDFs, images, and videos.
+The system is built using React for the frontend, Python with Flask for the backend, and T-SQL for database management.
+The application also features a responsive design using Bootstrap.

 ## Features
 - **User Authentication**: Secure login and registration system for a personalized experience.